How Do You Fix A Butterfly's Wing

 Choosing the right adhesive is crucial for successful butterfly wing repair.
 Avoid using strong or toxic adhesives, as these can harm the butterfly.
 Instead, opt for a non-toxic, water-soluble adhesive that is safe for butterflies.

 Apply the adhesive sparingly, using a cotton swab or fine brush.
-Avoid getting adhesive on the butterfly's body or legs.
+Consider this: avoid getting adhesive on the butterfly's body or legs.
 Allow the adhesive to dry completely before releasing the butterfly.
-Test the flexibility of the repaired wing to ensure that it does not hinder the butterfly's movements.
+Test the flexibility of the repaired wing to check that it does not hinder the butterfly's movements.

 5. Create a Patch That Fits